 - Getting the site prepared and keeping it clean

-- Assisting with the installation, maintenance and repair of HVAC systems
+- Aiding technicians as they complete installation, maintenance and repair of heating and cooling systems

-They may also conduct basic tests and checks on HVAC systems to ensure they are functioning properly.
+They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.

-How Do You Apply to Be an HVAC Helper?
+What Do I Need to Become an HVAC Helper?

-Overall, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+Generally, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.